Scope

 Assess the need for replacing or upgrading the HVAC system.

-Review the guide Pre-Retrofit Assessment of Combustion Appliances to ensure that safe conditions exist and unsafe conditions won’t be introduced if combustion appliances are upgraded or replaced or if other energy-efficiency upgrades are made to a home with combustion appliances.
+Review the guide Pre-Retrofit Assessment of Combustion Appliances to ensure that safe conditions exist and unsafe conditions won’t be introduced if combustion appliances are upgraded or replaced or if other energy-efficiency upgrades are made to a home or apartment with combustion appliances.

 For more information, see the U.S. Department of Energy’s Standard Work Specifications regarding combustion furnaces.